aux-exchange/aux-exchange/CONTRIBUTING.md

 ### Local Development Quickstart

-Make sure you have installed the above pre-requisites.
+Make sure you have installed the above pre-requisites and `local` profile setup (you can initiate one by running the `aptos init` command).

 1. Setup Aptos and deploy AUX to localnet: